etna-team/etna/docs/source/glossary.rst

    Forecasting strategy
       Algorithm for using an ML model to produce a multi-step time series :term:`forecast <forecasting>`.
       See :doc:`tutorials/09-forecasting_strategies`.

+   Forecasting context
+      Suffix of a :term:`dataset` we want to :term:`forecast <forecasting>` that is necessary for the :term:`model` we are using.
+      Can be also be referred to as the "model context".

    Clustering
       The task of finding clusters of similar time series.